JosieHong/JosieHong/README.md

 #### I'm working on

-- 🧪 3D Molecules Representation
+- 🧪 Molecular tandem mass spectra prediction
-- 🧬 MHC (Major Histocompatibility Complex) Binding Prediction
+- 🧬 Major Histocompatibility Complex (MHC) Binding Prediction

 #### I used to worked on